 - When the baby is lying on the floor, kicking at the overhead objects on a play mat.

-- Bath time is fun, if one parent is holding the baby and one parent is holding the Skype or FaceTime device.
+- Bath time is fun, if one parent is washing the baby and one parent is holding the Skype or FaceTime device.

 - When the baby is in a highchair.